 Children 1-6 Years Old

-Older, more mobile children will learn the full ISR Self-Rescue® sequence of swimming until they need air, rotating onto the back to float, then rolling back over to continue swimming.
+Older, more mobile children will learn the full ISR Self-Rescue sequence of swimming until they need air, rotating onto the back to float, then rolling back over to continue swimming.
 ISR students are taught to repeat this sequence until they reach the safety of the steps, side of the pool, or the shoreline.
+At minimum, your child will learn how to swim (propel themselves through the water), roll over to float, and breathe.